shadsidd/Threat-Intel-AI-agent/README.md

    limitations under the License.
 ```

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0.